 Brown heart develops through the action of PPO (Scott and Wills, 1974).
-PPO catalyzes the formation of quinones, which polymerize into melanin products.
-We determined PPO activities in pears from two growing locations (orchard 1 and 2) and three harvest dates (pick 1, 2 and 3) stored under 0.5 and 3.0% CO2.
+PPO catalyzes the formation of quinones, which polymerise into melanin products.
+We determined PPO activities in pears from two growing locations (orchard 1 and 2) and three harvest dates (pick 1, 2 and 3) stored under 0.5 and 3.0 kPa CO2.
 After 4 months storage, tyrosinase (latent and active form) and laccase activities were determined.
 The same samples were used to determine the total polyphenol content.
 PPO activity did not, as expected, depend of gas conditions during storage, but we did find a correlation with browning of the cortex tissue of pears.
 Generally, all the measuring results taken together (different conditions, harvest dates and growing locations), the percentage of active tyrosinase (the quotient of active tyrosinase and total tyrosinase) is 4.2% on average, with a high SD of 4.2 (n=85).
-Tyrosinase activity appears to be related invertedly to the appearance of brown heart, which is shown in figure 14A and 14B.
-Pears from the third harvest date of orchard 1 show the severest incidences of browning (figure 14A).
-In figure 14B it is shown that these pears exhibit the lowest tyrosinase activity.
-A correlation between laccase activity and browning was not clear.
-Laccase activities are very low in pear tissue.
-No relation was found between polyphenol content and extent of browning, although shifts in concentrations of individual polyphenols can not be excluded on basis of these results.
-According to the results presented in figure 14C and other data, total polyphenol content is not related to browning of the cortex tissue, susceptibility for browning or the degree of browning.
-PPO activity or total polyphenol
+Tyrosinase activity appears to be inversely related to brown heart appearance, which is shown in figure 14A and 14B.